StreamingDataPlatform/workshop-samples/operational/README.md

-scopeCreator create scope with name specifiy by ENV PRAVEGA_SCOPE (default is test) streamCreator create stream with name specifiy by ENV PRAVEGA_STREAM (default is test), under scope with name specified by ENV PRAVEGA_SCOPE (default is test)
+scopeCreator create scope with name specifiy by ENV PRAVEGA_SCOPE workshop-samples by default

+streamCreator create stream with name specifiy by ENV PRAVEGA_STREAM, under scope with name specified by ENV PRAVEGA_SCOPE workshop-stream by default

 usage: